Industrial Electronics Tech (IETTI)

 IETTI-221 C COMPUTER PROGRAMMING 4.00 Credits

 Electronic Engineering Technician students need to have a minimum understanding of a high level computer language.
 Since students entering this program will have already completed the course in Embedded Systems, they will have a suitable understanding of binary and hexadecimal numbers, and assembly language.
 C language is an excellent addition to the students knowledge of computer programming, and is the foundation of understanding higher computer languages such as C++ and C #.
-MATH-170 and permission of instructor.
+Pre-requisite: Instructor permission.

 IETTI-222 ADVANCED ELECTRONICS I 4.00 Credits

 Electronics Engineering Technicians work with many analog electronic systems.
 Electronic Engineering Technician students continue their studies of solid state devices at an advanced level.
 The learner will be required to demonstrate mastery of all the course objectives.
-Prerequisite: MATH 170 and instructor approval.
+Pre-requisite: Instructor permission.

 IETTI-223 ADVANCED ELECTRONICS II 4.00 Credits